boholder/puntgun/config-manual.md

 There are three part of text directly bind
 (can be queried along with Twitter user info query API) with user:

-1. user's description (also called profile)
+1. user's name (the name you see aside the avatar)
-2. pinned tweet's text
+2. user's description (also called profile)
-3. user screen name (the name you see aside the avatar)
+3. pinned tweet's text

 Let's perform a [regular expression](https://docs.python.org/3/howto/regex.html) match on these texts.